 Telepsychiatry: A Safe and Equitable Solution

-Both telepsychiatry and telehealth as a whole have been gaining popularity in correctional settings due to their cost-effectiveness and accessibility.
+Both telepsychiatry in correctional settings and telehealth as a whole have been gaining popularity in correctional settings due to their cost-effectiveness and accessibility.
 Past research shows that incarcerated individuals with mental health concerns were satisfied with the telepsychiatry they received, and that video conference mental and behavioral health care is just as effective as in-person sessions.
+Patients report high satisfaction with telepsychiatry, appreciating the convenience and improved access to care.

 Here are some of the benefits of using telehealth psychiatry for long-term mental health monitoring in jails and prisons:

 - Cost-effective implementation: Telepsychiatry provides a number of cost benefits, including reductions in staffing and transportation costs.
-Some correctional facilities can save as much as $1 million or more by using telepsychiatry.
+Some correctional facilities can save as much as $1 million or more by using telepsychiatry, significantly reducing inmate transportation costs and travel expenses.

 - Increased empathy and understanding: Some incarcerated people may worry about the stigma associated with seeing on-site mental health clinicians.
 Telepsychiatry can provide increased privacy, which can make them more willing to pursue their care for the long term.